eclipsesource/tabris-plugin-calendar/README.md

 ## API

-The wiget api consists of the object `escalendar.Calendar` with the following properties and events.
+The widget api consists of the object `escalendar.Calendar` with the following properties and events.

 ### Properties